garrandall/popular-music-data/tracks/breathe-stretch-shake-mase-p--diddy.md

 I had bling before you ever seen the tour
 Fans from Iran and Singapore
 And grown men beg me to bring them on tour
-Even if it mean they gotta sleep on the floor (Let's Go!!)
+Even if it mean they gotta sleep on the floor (Let's Go!)

 Awake these people up and show them they keep dreamin' Breathe Stretch Shake, Let it Go